Asa Child: Death

 At the end of his life he returned to Norwich, where he died on May 11, 1858, when he was 60.

 Children

-His oldest child his daughter Julia Goddard Child was born on April 20, 1825 in Norwich.
-She married Levi W. Allen of South Hadley, Massachusetts a great grandson of Oliver Wolcott in 1852 and together they had two children.
-The second oldest Edward Child died in infancy.
-His third child Alice Hart Child died when she was 40 and she may have married Levi Allen after her sister passed away.
-Calvin Goddard Child named after Asa's father in law Calvin Goddard, would go on to become a judge and also fill his fathers position as United States Attorney for the District of Connecticut after graduating from his fathers alma mater Yale.
+His oldest child, his daughter Julia Goddard Child, was born on April 20, 1825, in Norwich.
+She married Levi W. Allen of South Hadley, Massachusetts, a great-grandson of Oliver Wolcott in 1852 and together they had two children.
+The second oldest, Edward Child, died in infancy.
+His third child, Alice Hart Child, died when she was 40 and she may have married Levi Allen after her sister died.

+Calvin Goddard Child named after Asa's father in law Calvin Goddard, would go on to become a judge and also fill his fathers position as United States Attorney for the District of Connecticut after graduating from his father's alma mater, Yale.